BLCM/bl3mods/Apocalyptech/README.md

   this applies to COMs, Anointments, and Customizations as well.
 Nicer than the BL2/TPS versions, since it should adjust properly even when players leave co-op, though note that it's completely untested in multiplayer.
+- `movement_speed_cheats_reasonable.txt` and `movement_speed_cheats_extreme.txt` -
+  Just what they sound like!
+Move faster.
+Also applies to Iron Bear and FL4K's pets.
+Have not yet tested how this interacts crouching, FFYL, ladders, etc.
 - `testing_loot_drops.txt` - A version of my modder's-resource mod that I use for testing out things like Expanded Legendary Pools.
 All Standard-drop enemies will drop five items from the specified pool.